Our Story

 In 1972 Tenison College was formed following the merging of Mater Christi College and Marist Brothers Agricultural College.
 In the ensuing years since, both St Paul’s and Tenison College emerged as significant Catholic educational institutions within the South-East of South Australia.

-Under the leadership of Principal David Mezinec, Tenison Woods College today is an enterprising Catholic School providing excellence in education for all students.
+With the inaugural leadership of Principal Pam Ronan, and the subsequent leadership of current Principal David Mezinec, Tenison Woods College has grown to become an enterprising Early Years to 12 Catholic Co-Educational College, providing excellence in education for students across the South East Region.
 The College has a strong commitment to educating all students to achieve their personal best in academic, spiritual, social and sporting achievements.
+Through our deliberate Master Plan, the College is growing confidently towards the future and is recognised nationally as a leading Early Years - 12 Catholic School Community, educating over 1700 children and adolescents.

 Father Julian Edmund Tenison Woods arrived in the South East of South Australia in 1857.
 He was 24 years of age, had been in Australia for three years and had experienced seven years of Catholicism and three months of priesthood.